 - (a) Appeals shall be mailed to the board of zoning appeals in care of the zoning administrator, and a copy of the appeal shall be mailed to the secretary of the Planning Commission.
-A third copy shall be mailed to the individual official, department or agency concerned, if any. - (b) Appeals requiring an advertised public hearing shall be accompanied by a fee as set by the Town Council, payable to the Treasurer of the Town. - (c) The board shall fix a reasonable time for the hearing of an application or appeal, give public notice of the hearing as well as due notice to the parties in interest and decide the issue within 90 days of the filing of the application or appeal.
+A third copy shall be mailed to the individual official, department or agency concerned, if any. conducted in a manner consistent with the Code of Virginia. - (b) Appeals requiring an advertised public hearing shall be accompanied by a fee as set by the Town Council, payable to the Treasurer of the Town. - (c) The board shall fix a reasonable time for the hearing of an application or appeal, give public notice of the hearing as well as due notice to the parties in interest and decide the issue within 90 days of the filing of the application or appeal.
 In exercising its powers, the board may reverse or affirm, wholly or partly, or may modify an order, requirement, decision or determination appealed from.